Keyursinh06-s/rewear--community-clothing-exchange/README.md

-# rewear--community-clothing-exchange
-Develop ReWear, a web-based platform that enables users to exchange unused clothing through direct swaps or a point-based redemption system.
-The goal is to promote sustainable fashion and reduce textile waste by encouraging users to reuse wearable garments instead of discarding them.

 # ReWear – Community Clothing Exchange 👕♻️

 **ReWear** is a web-based platform designed to promote sustainable fashion and reduce textile waste by enabling users to exchange unused clothing.
 Through direct swaps or a point-based redemption system, ReWear encourages a circular fashion economy where garments get a second life.